 Going forward, especially for those who are studying open and online learning (or ed tech), I have three suggestions:

 - We should recognize and question ontological assumptions in any program of study: What is there to be known?
 What are its limitations, its boundaries?
 What is available to you?
 What is hidden, ignored?
 For example, check the index section in any history book on ODL or ed tech: how do they include feminism, gender or any related key concepts?
 How are feminist views represented, to what extent?

 - We should recognize and question epistemological assumptions in any program of study: the ways in which knowledge is constructed.
 How do you construct knowledge, how are you expected to construct knowledge?
 For example, which methods/methodology is your adviser suggesting for you to use in your research study?
 Why?
 Who can you reach with that method?
 Who do you exclude?
 Or if you are going to the same conference every year, maybe try a new one with different people.

 - We should be able to connect the personal with the professional, direct experience with issues in wider society.
 We should recognize and listen to our voices, inquire into how we or people we know have been disadvantaged, or advantaged, by our/their gender, race, ethnic origin, abilities, age, family situations, class.
 I believe the scholarly inquiry is more powerful when it is personal at the same time.
 When it is emotional.
 Because our personal troubles are situated in a particular history of time, in a particular socio-cultural context, and thus are shared experiences.

 *Re-sociological imagination in education: I’m not the first one to say this and won’t be the last for sure!
 There is a lot written on this and I’m just beginning to explore them.
-Connecting personal troubles with wider issues in society doesn’t mean you are narcissistic in your professional work.
+Connecting personal troubles with wider issues in society doesn’t mean you are self-centred in your professional work.
 You use these experiences to make sense of theoretical frameworks, to better understand the world around you.
-This I learned from Anna Carlile from Goldsmiths, University of London.
+This I learned from Dr Anna Carlile from Goldsmiths, University of London.